spiral/docs/templater/expert.md

 </html>
 ```

-> Attention, JS and CSS libraries will be conntected only it layout decalared placeholders for assets, in your applications you can simply exclude layout `spiral:layouts.html5` with pre-defined placeholders and stucture, it looks like:
+> Attention, JS and CSS libraries will be only be connected to the layout decalared in placeholders for assets.
+In your application, you can simply exclude the layout `spiral:layouts.html5` with pre-defined placeholders and stucture.
+It will looks like this:

 ```html
 <templater:use bundle="spiral:bundle"/>